Varalaks29/-javascript-interview-questions-answer-list/javascript-question-answer.md

 1. Difficulties with page rendering and DOM manipulation

 **JavaScript Unit Testing Frameworks**
-1. **Unit.js**: It is known as an open source assertion library running on browser and Node.js.
+1.**Unit.js**: It is known as an open source assertion library running on browser and Node.js.
 It is extremely compatible with other JavaScript Unit Testing frameworks like Mocha, Karma, Jasmine, QUnit, Protractor, etc. Provides the full documented API of assertion list

-2. **QUnit**: It is used for both client-side as well as server-side JavaScript Unit Testing.
+2.**QUnit**: It is used for both client-side as well as server-side JavaScript Unit Testing.
 This Free framework is used for jQuery projects.
 It follows Common JS unit testing Specification for unit testing.
 It supports the Node Long-term Support Schedule.

-3. **Jasmine**: Jasmine is the behavior-driven development framework for JavaScript unit Testing.
+3.**Jasmine**: Jasmine is the behavior-driven development framework for JavaScript unit Testing.
 It is used for testing both synchronous and asynchronous JavaScript Code.
 It does not require DOM and comes with the easy syntax that can be Written for any test.

-4. **Karma**: Karma is an open source productive testing environment.
+4.**Karma**: Karma is an open source productive testing environment.
 Easy workflow control Running on the command line.
 Offers the freedom to write the tests with Jasmine, Mocha, and QUnit.
 You can run the test on real devices with easy debugging.

-5. **Mocha**: Mocha runs on Node.js and in the browser.
+5.**Mocha**: Mocha runs on Node.js and in the browser.
 Mocha performs asynchronous Testing in a simpler way.
 Provides accuracy and flexibility in reporting.
 Provides tremendous support of rich features such as test-specific timeouts, JavaScript APIs etc.

-6. **Jest**: Jest is used by Facebook so far to test all of the JavaScript code.
+6.**Jest**: Jest is used by Facebook so far to test all of the JavaScript code.
 It provides the 'zero-configuration' testing experience.
 Supports independent and non-interrupting running test without any conflict.
 Do not require any other setup configuration and libraries.

-7. **AVA**: AVA is simple JavaScript Unit Testing Framework.
+7.**AVA**: AVA is simple JavaScript Unit Testing Framework.
 Tests are being run in parallel and serially.
 Parallel tests run without interrupting each other.
 AVA Supports asynchronous testing as well.
 AVA uses subprocesses to run the test.

 ---

-## 290Q. ***Explain the difference between Object.freeze() vs const?***
+## 290Q.***Explain the difference between Object.freeze() vs const?***

 `const` applies to bindings ("variables").
 It creates an immutable binding, i.e. you cannot assign a new value to the binding. `const` behaves like let.
 The only difference is, it defines a variable that cannot be reassigned.
 Variables declared by const are block scoped and not function scoped like variables declared with var.